 - Bracing of the neck or lower back

 If these treatments are not effective, surgery may be needed.
-Surgery on a herniated disk usually involves removing the protruding material from the vertebrae.
-In extreme cases the entire vertebrae may be removed and replaced by an artificial disk.
+Surgery on a herniated disc usually involves removing the protruding material from the vertebrae.
+In extreme cases the entire vertebrae may be removed and replaced by an artificial disc.

-At Houston Methodist a multidisciplinary team works together to find the right treatment for your herniated disk and to ensure the best possible care for each patient.
+At Houston Methodist a multidisciplinary team works together to find the right treatment for your herniated disc and to ensure the best possible care for each patient.